depau/meross2mqtt/README.md

-# Meross to Homie bridge
+# Meross to MQTT Homie bridge

-A simple bridge between Meross devices and home automation software compatible with Homie, such as openHAB.
+A simple bridge between Meross devices and home automation software compatible with MQTT and Homie autodiscovery, such as openHAB.

 <p align="center">
 <a href="https://homieiot.github.io/"><img src="https://homieiot.github.io/img/works-with-homie.svg" alt="Works with Homie" width="200"></a>